 Ernest Hemingway once said – It’s none of their business that you have to learn to write.
 Let them think you were born that way.

-I don’t know for sure if he said this in tongue and check, but personally I am going to have to disagree with him on this one.
+I don’t know for sure if he said this in tongue and cheek, but personally, I am going to have to disagree with him on this one.
 For me, I am glad to see the difference in my old and new work and to share this with others.
 If you ever get to read this short story, please do let me know what you think or leave a comment on this post.